richie-omondi/project-flow/README.md

 This is the first verison of the tool and I encourage any and all contributions that can make the tool more valuable and effective for students and professionals.

+This project is also an attempt at solving for SDG 3 and 4: Good Health and Well-being and Quality Education respectively.
+The tool is an attempt at improving my overall mental and emotional health by improving my ability to meet my work and education goals and targets.
+This boosts my confidence and self-worth as a student and professional.

 # Flow

 Flow is a comprehensive project tracking application designed with a modern, professional interface.
 It offers a full suite of features to help teams and individuals manage projects efficiently from start to finish.